 Car seals are used to seal valves in the open/closed positions.
+What does it mean?

 If your job is in anyway connected with pipeline processes, piping design or valve equipment supply, you may well have come across the terms Car Seal Open, Car Seal Closed, CSO, or CSC written on P&ID’s (Piping & Instrumentation Diagrams).

 Very simply, the terms describe the need to lock (seal) a valve to prevent operation either in the open or closed position.
 The device to achieve this is a Car Seal.

 The term derives from a device used to seal the cargo on railway cars.
 Much like the seals you sometimes see on the back of container lorries.
 They provide evidence of any tampering with the contents of the car or container.